The Bankrate promise

 - Path financial planning tool, a robust tool that helps you plan for multiple financial goals by pulling in all your spending and financial data.
 You can project your net worth over time, and see how spending in one area can affect your progress to other goals in an easy-to-use graphic.
 You’ll also be able to use the tool to plan for college and open a 529 college savings plan with Wealthfront or link an outside plan.
 You can even budget for time off and see how that affects your goals.

-- Self-Driving Money, a feature that helps automate your financial life by paying bills, automatically moving money from one account to another according to your instructions, for example, from a checking account to your investing account
+- Self-Driving Money, a feature that helps automate your financial life by paying bills, automatically moving money from one account to another according to your instructions, for example, from a checking account to your investing account.
+You’ll need to use direct deposit, however, to use this feature.

 Plus, Wealthfront’s planning tool is comprehensive and available even if you’re not a customer.